Boorstin, who died in 2004, was a lawyer, a professor at the

 , it helped form a national identity.
 America

 Now, consider the most binding innovations in American history.
 The newspaper would have to have been one; Boorstin writes about farmers who subscribed to three daily newspapers when they became available (postal delivery being another binding innovation) just to reduce the isolation of the farm.
-The Montgomery Ward and Sears catalogs were incredibly binding innovations as well, as was the retail storefront, mass merchandising and advertising.
+The Montgomery Ward and Sears catalogs were binding innovations as well, as was the retail storefront, mass merchandising and advertising.

 Perhaps the granddaddy of all binding innovations in

 , and the one we have come to hate most, is the television.
 Millions of people from America Baton Rouge to Bangor to Topeka to would (not so long ago) rush home on Thursdays to watch the same show at 8 p.m. so that they could talk about it the next morning at work.
-Television taught a country built in states and regions what was beautiful, funny, sad, and historic.
+Television taught a country built in towns and states and regions what was beautiful, funny, sad, and historic.
 It created national products and stars.
 It taught us—whether Southerner or Westerner or New Englander-- how we wanted to look and smell, how we should decorate our homes, and what we should covet at Christmas.
 Olympia

 It’s hard to imagine a more binding innovation—and a greater nation-maker—than network television.